Xcalliber5187/computerSciencerDownloadDashData/README.md

 # computerSciencerDownloadDashData
-This is a modification of a script written by @dClabby [here(https://github.com/dclabby/EirgridDashboardAnalysis)]
+This is a modification of a script written by @dClabby available here (https://github.com/dclabby/EirgridDashboardAnalysis)